Heartland partners with Lincoln College to expand Prior Learning Assessment creditJune 15, 2021

 “These free college credits for State Farm CCC employees are a win-win,” said Steve Florence, CCC assistant vice president.
 “After meeting eligibility criteria, employees may earn college credits for training they took while working.
 This saves them time and money and can jump-start their college career.

 “State Farm can better attract and retain employees.
-We advocate for these employee's educational and professional development.
+We Carle for these employee's educational and professional development.
 The result is a pool of candidates primed for future promotions as well as degree completion.”

 PLA credit will apply toward an Associate of Arts (AA) degree at Heartland, which represents the first two years of study for students pursing a bachelor’s degree.